 Justification and Notes: Addressing and reducing the effects of social determinants of health has become a top priority of major healthcare stakeholders in recent years (Lew and Sommers, 2022; National Academies of Sciences, Engineering, and Medicine, 2017).
 A recent study found that only 24 percent of hospitals screen for the social determinants identified by the measure, though the study did not provide a breakdown for inpatient psychiatric facilities (Fraze et al., 2019).
-The measure developer provided data from the Center for Medicare & Medicaid Innovation (CMMI) Accountable Health Communities (AHC) Pilot demonstrating that 33 percent of patients screened positive for at least one social need, though they did not provide information for the subset of how many patients at inpatient psychiatric facilities screened positive or data on how positive screening rates differed between facilities.
+The measure developer provided data from the Center for Medicare & Medicaid Innovation (CMMI) Accountable Health Communities (AHC) Pilot demonstrating that 33 percent of patients screened positive for at least one social need, though they did not provide information for the subset of how many patients at inpatient psychiatric facilities.
 The measure also does not address follow-up after a positive screening.
 Given the overall low performance across other care settings, it is reasonable to assume that screening for social drivers of health is a quality challenge in inpatient psychiatric facilities as well.